 It all depends which direction the ceiling fan rotates.
 Spinning it the right way at the right time can help keep everyone in your home comfortable and save money on your utility bills.

 What Direction in Summer?

-Your ceiling fan should spin counterclockwise during the summer months.
-This position is also known as the “forward direction.”
+Your ceiling fan should spin counterclockwise, or “forward direction” during the summer months.
 A ceiling fan that spins counterclockwise forces air downward, providing cooling relief when it’s hot.
 It’s recommended to run the fan faster the hotter it gets to increase the cooling airflow.

 What Direction in Winter?

-Conversely, ceiling fan needs to spin clockwise during the winter months.
-This position is also known as the “reverse direction.”
+Conversely, a ceiling fan needs to spin clockwise, or “reverse direction” during the winter months.
 Because warm air rises, the air near the ceiling can be three to four degrees warmer than air near the floor.
 A ceiling fan that spins clockwise will draw cooler air up and force warmer air near the ceiling down and out toward walls.
 It’s best to run the fan on a low speed so that it doesn’t create too much of a cooling breeze.